-Assistant Research ScientistResearch and Implementation - El Paso
+Assistant Research ScientistResearch & Implementation - El Paso

 Texas A&M Transportation Institute

 Short BiographyDr.
 Galicia has more than ten years of experience in the area of civil engineering and more than five in the area of transportation infrastructure, transportation and traffic engineering, transportation planning, transportation demand modeling, and project management.
 In the transportation area his expertise includes consulting and research on transportation planning including travel demand models, mass transit systems, ridership forecasting, network analysis, traffic management, highway engineering, pavement design, toll road traffic and revenue forecasting, and various feasibility studies for transportation infrastructure.
 His experience also covers other areas of civil engineering such as construction, foundation design, soil mechanics, structural design, geographic information systems (GIS) and geospatial technology.